Trivial Pursuit: Television

 BBC Television produced a Trivial Pursuit game show based on the game in the UK hosted by Rory McGrath.
 Another British version (with rules/format similar to the Wink Martindale version, and also using the same theme tune as the Wink Martindale version) was hosted on The Family Channel (now Challenge) by Tony Slattery.

+In 1991, a local version was aired in Austria, hosted by Bernadette Schneider on ORF.

-Birgit Lechtermann hosted a version for VOX in Germany from 1993 to 1994.
+In Germany, Birgit Lechtermann hosted a local version for VOX from 1993 to 1994.

 In 1988, a made-for-television movie entitled Breaking all the Rules: The Creation of Trivial Pursuit aired.
 Treated largely as a comedy, the movie featured the music of Jimmy Buffett and portrayed the creators of the game as three beer-loving Canadians.
+The actors were Gordon Clapp as John Haney, Malcolm Stewart as Chris Haney and Bruce Pirrie as Scott Abbott.

-In Spain, a version of the show called Trivial Pursuit: Spain Plays premiered in September 2008 on Antena 3.
+In Spain, a version of the show called Trivial Pursuit was aired in 2011 and presented by Silvia Jato on Veo7.

 The Soviet Union in 1989 bought the rights to produce its own version of the board game, and also started an official championship for family teams, finals of which were broadcast on Soviet Central Television as the game show Lucky Case (russian: Счастливый случай).
 After the agreement ended in 1991, the show changed their rules, dropping Trivial Pursuit elements, and continued broadcasting until 2000.